redis-stack/redis-stack-docs/about/redis-enterprise.md

 * [Redis Stack](/download/#redis-stack-downloads): the starting point for developers who want all the power of Redis OSS and the the latest innovations Redis, Inc. has to offer all in an easy to use software package.
 * [Redis Enterprise](https://redis.com/redis-enterprise/advantages/): our commercial product.
-Redis Enterprise maintains the simplicity and high performance of Redis, while adding many enterprise-grade capabilities including:
+Redis Enterprise maintains the simplicity and high performance of Redis, while adding many enterprise-grade features including:

 * Linear scaling to hundreds of millions of operations per second
 * Improved high availability with up to 99.999% uptime